20+ Midwest Fall Break Trips for Families Worth the Drive

 4850 W Powell Rd, Powell, OH 43065

-The Columbus Zoo’s Boo at the Zoo begins on Friday, October 14 at 5 pm and will run for the remaining three weekends of October.
-Boo at the Zoo will showcase four themed musical celebrations: Halloween Hullabaloo, Cali’s Pirate Palooza, Roll Back the Rock, and So Long, Farewell.
-Other activities include a Character Craze Hay Maze, Jessie’s Jack-O-Lantern Journey, Tommy C. Turtle’s Trick or Treat Trail, Sydnee Koala’s Royal Carousel, and other family fun.
+The Columbus Zoo’s Boo at the Zoo begins on October 10 at 5 pm and will run for the remaining weekends of October.
+Activities include music, a Character Craze Hay Maze, Jessie’s Jack-O-Lantern Journey, Tommy C. Turtle’s Trick or Treat Trail, Sydnee Koala’s Royal Carousel, and other family fun.

 Bengtson’s Pumpkin Farm